based on Reviews

 Contraindications for carnitine supplementation

-• Not recommended for hypothyroidism (hypothyroidism); carnitine inhibits the activity of the thyroid hormone.
-In cases of hyperthyroidism (overactive thyroid, Graves' disease, Hashimoto's hyperfunction, etc.), (acetyl)-L-carnitine can be used.
+• Not recommended for hypothyroidism (Hypothyroidism); Carnitine inhibits the activity of thyroid hormone.
+In hyperthyroidism (overactive thyroid, Graves' disease, Hashimoto's thyroiditis, etc.), (acetyl)-L-carnitine can be used.

-• Bipolar disorder (isolated cases of mania or psychosis have been described after supplementation with acetyl-L-carnitine).
+• Bipolar disorder (isolated cases of mania or psychosis have been described following supplementation with acetyl-L-carnitine).

 Sources: